Travel Photography: A Guide to Getting Started as a Travel Photographer

 Learn How to Take Underwater Split-Level Photographs

-Once you’ve got the hang of your camera, then you need to learn some editing skills to give your images a professional edge.
-Programs like Adobe Lightroom and Adobe Photoshop (Click here for Adobe Creative Suite Photography Subscription) work wonders in giving your images a little oomph.
+To develop a consistent style once you’ve got the hang of your camera, then you need to learn some editing skills to give your images a professional edge.
+Programs like Adobe Lightroom and Adobe Photoshop (sign up for a free trial here) work wonders in giving your images a little oomph.
 You can download my personal collection of presets here that allows you to do quick edits at the touch of a button.

-I’m still learning 10 years after my first professional photography gig and that’s all part of the fun!
+I’m still learning 12 years after my first professional travel photography gig and that’s all part of the fun!
 Staying eager to learn means photography won’t ever get boring!

-With the world of social media creating a never ending sea of content, standing out is essential.
+With the world of social media creating a never ending sea of content, standing out as a travel photographer is essential.

 It’s not about risking your life in order to be the only one doing it, it’s about creating a consistent quality within your portfolio.